KRakeesh04/s1/src/content/docs/mechanics/statics/11-analysis-of-trusses.md

 ### Method

-- Find external reactions using equilibrium using equilibrium equations for the entire truss.
+- Find external reactions using equilibrium equations for the entire truss.
 - Start with a joint with only 2 unknown joint forces.
 - Mark the tensile forces (consider all forces are tensile) acting on the join.
 - Find the unknown forces at the selected joint, using 2 equilibrium equations